AstroPlant/RaspiWiFi/Readme.txt

 RESETTING THE DEVICE:

-== If GPIO 18 is pulled HIGH for 10 seconds or more the Raspberry Pi will reset all settings, reboot, and enter "Configuration Mode" again.
-It's useful to have a simple button wired on GPIO 18 to reset easily if moving to a new location, or if incorrect connection information is ever entered.
+== If GPIO 7 is pulled HIGH for 10 seconds or more the Raspberry Pi will reset all settings, reboot, and enter "Configuration Mode" again.
+It's useful to have a simple button wired on GPIO 7 to reset easily if moving to a new location, or if incorrect connection information is ever entered.
 Just press and hold for 10 seconds or longer.

 == You can also reset the device by running the manual_reset.py in the "Reset Device" directory

+DEPENDENCIES:
+AstroPlant astroplant-kit, astroplant-api-python-client, astroplant-peripheral-device-library need to be installed.
+Current configuration expects astroplant-kit under /home/pi/.

+KEY FILES ADJUSTED:
+	- Configuration App/app/models/main.rb adjusted to create JSON file and crontab conf.
+	- Configuration App/app/views/main/index.html.erb view adjusted to enter credentials.
+	- Configuration App/app/controllers/main_controller.rb additional functions added.
+	- /Reset Device/reset.py.template adjusted for cron job removal and GPIO 7 push button settings